AlexiaDonati/relax-modified/README.md

 * Checkout the branch `gh-pages`
 * Remove everything there and paste content of the former `dist` folder
 * Push to github (the person doing this must be an administrator of the project)

-## Contributions
-* Contributions are **highly appreciated**
-* Please create a **pull request** for the **development** branch

-### Add a new Language
-* Open `src/locales/languages.csv` as csv with e.g. libreoffice (use ',' as delimiter and '"' as string marker)
-* Every column represents a language, every row a value
-* Create a new column (use the country code as first row/header cell)
-* Insert a string for every language key there is (pay attention to {{variables}} as they must stay untouched)
-* When finished, execute the script `writeLanguageFiles.py` which generates the json files based on the csv
-* In `src/calc2/i18n.tsx` add an import for this file as well as initializing it in the i18n init function (see other languages for examples)
-* Add a new dropdown entry to `src/calc2/calculator.entry.tsx` and `src/calc2/calculator.entry.tsx`
-* Test your language
-* Create a pull request to the development branch

 ## Features